fleio/fleio-whmcs/README.md

 *Do not invoice amount below*: 1 USD

 Also, we will have the following terms:
-* uninvoiced ussage: the difference between total usage and invoiced usage
+* uninvoiced usage: the difference between total usage and invoiced usage

 If *Invoice clients without billing agreement* is checked in the Fleio Module Settings in WHMCS, all clients that do not have a billing agreement or CC on file in WHMCS will be issued invoices as follows: